ZeMysticalTaco/rp_downtown_gigatits-VMF/README.md

 # Contributing Map Changes to Low Sodium
 If you wish to create a proposal for a Map Update to Low Sodium, contact me personally `thetrashmaster.` on Discord.
 Low Sodium Discord: https://discord.gg/RRtQ7v4JRE

+# Compiling Warning
+The T-Junc limit of this map was reached a long time ago.
+You must compile with -notjunc in vbsp if you wish to actually run the map.

+This map is, predictably, unstable to edit.
+I wish you the best.